EliotJones/LetsShip/README.md

 The 2 main options for data access are Entity Framework Core and Dapper.
 Since I love raw SQL and have a difficult time with EF we'll be using Dapper and running SQL against our database.
 This means we need to manage migrations ourselves, for this purpose we will use Evolve.

-We will use the following 4 projects:
+We will use the following 4 projects for the web application part of our project:

 + PriceFalcon.Web - The MVC host application, should contain very little logic, it simply exposes our endpoints, displays the UI and forms the composition root for the web application.
 + PriceFalcon.App - The meat of the application logic.
 The requests and handlers live in here and are responsible for all our business logic (unrelated to the actual web crawling).